 The SDBIP is a layered plan comprising of a Top Layer SDBIP and Departmental SDBIPs.
 The Top Layer SDBIP comprises high level service delivery targets.
 It is a public document which was approved by the Executive Mayor on 22 June 2020 and amended in February 2021 through the Section 72 report.
 Reporting on the Top Layer SDBIP is done to the Mayoral Committee and Council on a quarterly - (Section 52 Reports), half yearly - (Section 72 Mid-year Budget and Performance Assessment Report) and annual basis (Annual Report).
-Any amendments to the Top Layer SDBIP must be identified following the submission of the Mid-Year Budget and Performance Assessment Report and the approval of the adjustment budget in February 2021.
+Any amendments to the Top Layer SDBIP must be identified following the submission of the Mid-Year Budget and Performance Assessment Budget in February 2021.